logself1988/learning-system-programming/docs/cpp/CP5/CP5-1-The-Basics.md

 > A **reference** defines an alternative name for an object.

-When we define a reference, instead of copying the intializer's value, we **bind** the reference to its initializer.

-Once initialized, a reference remains bound to its initial object.
-There is no way to rebind a reference to refer to a different object.

 ``` c++
 int ival = 1024;
 int &refVal = ival; // refVal refers to ival
 int &refVal2;       // error: a reference must be initialized
 ```

+When we define a reference, instead of copying the intializer's value, we **bind** the reference to its initializer.

+Once initialized, a reference remains bound to its initial object.
+There is no way to rebind a reference to refer to a different object.

 a reference is an alias:

+> A reference is not an object.
+Instead, a reference is just another name for an already existing object.
+> We may not define a reference to a reference.

+After a reference has been defined, all operations on that reference are actually operations on the object to which the reference is bound:

 ``` c++
 refVal = 2;             // assign 2 to the object to which refVal refers, i.e. to ival